delventhalz/debate-timer/README.md

 ## Usage

 - Press a button to start timing 2 minutes, 1 minute, or 30 seconds
-- Get a yellow 10 second warning at 10 seconds
+- Get a yellow warning at 10 seconds
 - Starts to beep at five seconds of over time

-## Settings
+## Customization

 ### notext